syncfusion-content/xamarin-docs/Xamarin/Maps/Layers.md

 ---
 layout: post
-title: Layers in Syncfusion Maps control for Xamarin.Forms
+title: Layers in Xamarin Maps control | Syncfusion
-description: This section describes about the imagery layer, shape file layer, shape settings, customize the shapes and events in maps
+description: Learn here all about Layers support in Syncfusion Xamarin Maps (SfMaps) control and more.
 platform: xamarin
 control: SfMaps
 documentation: ug
 ---

-# Layers in Maps (SfMaps)
+# Layers in Xamarin Maps (SfMaps)

-[Xamarin maps](https://www.syncfusion.com/xamarin-ui-controls/xamarin-maps) control is maintained through [`Layers`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.SfMaps.html#Syncfusion_SfMaps_XForms_SfMaps_LayersProperty); a map can accommodate one or more layers.
+The maps control is maintained through [`Layers`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.SfMaps.html#Syncfusion_SfMaps_XForms_SfMaps_LayersProperty); a map can accommodate one or more layers.

 The maps control consists the following two layers: